NikitaRadzkov/universal-db-connection/README.md

 - (Windows users) [WSL2](https://docs.microsoft.com/en-us/windows/wsl/install) (Windows Subsystem for Linux).
 We use *Ubuntu 20.04* and you need to [use version 2 of WSL](https://docs.microsoft.com/en-us/windows/wsl/install#upgrade-version-from-wsl-1-to-wsl-2).
 - Docker.
 Get it for your system from [here](https://docs.docker.com/get-docker/).
 If you use Windows - please, [use WSL 2 based engine](https://docs.docker.com/desktop/windows/wsl/) for Docker.
 - Docker Compose.
 Get it for your system from [here](https://docs.docker.com/compose/install/).
-- (MacOS users) By default, Microsoft SQL Server image does not work on machines with **ARM** processors.
+- (MacOS users) By default, Microsoft SQL Server and Oracle Database images does not work on machines with **ARM** processors.
 In order to fix the compatibility bug you need to install [Docker desktop](https://docs.docker.com/desktop/install/mac-install/) version 4.16 or later.
 Then go to settings and enable the Features in development section enable Use Rosetta for x86/amd64 emulation on Apple Silicon and click Apply & restart button
+- To connect to oracle follow steps 1-5 from [here](https://collabnix.com/how-to-run-oracle-database-in-a-docker-container-using-docker-compose/).

 ### Setup <a id="setup"></a>
 1. Clone repo